 One of the options which you need to learn is PASTE SPECIAL.
 With it, you can do a lot of things other than a normal paste.

 To open the paste special option, you need to go to the Home Tab ➜ Clipboard ➜ Paste Special, or you can also use the shortcut key Control + Alt + V.

 Once you open it you can see there are more than 16 options to use, but let me share the most useful options which you need to learn:

-- Values: It only pastes values, ignoring formulas and formatting from the source cell and best to use if you want to convert formulas into values.
+- Values: It only pastes values, ignoring formulas and formatting from the source cell, and is best to use if you want to convert formulas into values.